 5. Friends who became parents before you

 Forget the baby books and mummy blogs and go straight to the source of all knowledge!
-Just one dinner with your parent friends, and you’ll have all the hacks you’ll need to make the baby’s first few months a heck of a lot easier.
-From recommending baby monitor apps for your smartphone (a lot cheaper than store bought ones), to sleeping and settling tricks, from must-have nappy bag staples to solutions for public nappy explosions, your friends will know it all.
+Just one dinner with your parent friends, and you’ll have all the hacks you’ll need to make your first few months with your baby a heck of a lot easier.
+From recommending baby monitor apps for your smartphone (a lot cheaper than store-bought ones), to sleeping and settling tricks, from must-have nappy bag staples to solutions for public nappy explosions, your friends will know it all.

 6. Kind strangers (usually grandmothers themselves)